dcooray42/Tokenizer/documentation/whitepaper.md

 ### Using the interact.js Script

-The `interact.js` script is responsible for the actual interactions with the 42DCO Token on the Sepolia testnet.
+The `interact.js` script is responsible for the actual interactions with the 42DCO Token.
 It utilizes the Hardhat Ethereum development environment and Ethereum library to communicate with the token's smart contract.
 The script includes functions for various interactions, including checking the total supply, account balances, transferring tokens, approving transfers, and more.

-Here are some of the key interactions you can perform with the `interact.js` script on the Sepolia testnet:
+Here are some of the key interactions you can perform with the `interact.js` script:

 `Total Supply`: Check the total supply of 42DCO tokens.

-`Balance Of`: Check the balance of a specific Ethereum wallet on the Sepolia testnet.
+`Balance Of`: Check the balance of a specific Ethereum wallet.

-`Transfer`: Transfer a specified amount of 42DCO tokens to another wallet on the Sepolia testnet.
+`Transfer`: Transfer a specified amount of 42DCO tokens to another wallet.

-`Approve`: Approve another Ethereum address to spend tokens on your behalf on the Sepolia testnet.
+`Approve`: Approve another Ethereum address to spend tokens on your behalf.

-`Transfer From`: Transfer tokens from one wallet to another on the Sepolia testnet, given appropriate approvals.
+`Transfer From`: Transfer tokens from one wallet to another, given appropriate approvals.

-`Allowance`: Check the allowance granted to another address by a token holder on the Sepolia testnet.
+`Allowance`: Check the allowance granted to another address by a token holder.

 The script will guide you through each interaction, and you'll be prompted to enter relevant details and confirm your actions.
 After each interaction, you will receive feedback on the executed action.

-These interactions are designed to be user-friendly and provide seamless access to the features of the 42DCO Token on the Sepolia testnet.
+These interactions are designed to be user-friendly and provide seamless access to the features of the 42DCO Token.

 ### Running the interact.js Script

-To execute interactions using the interact.js script on the Sepolia testnet, follow these steps:
+To execute interactions using the interact.js script, follow these steps:

 Ensure you are in the deployment folder within the project directory.

-Open your terminal and run the `interact.js` script with the following command for the Sepolia testnet:
+Open your terminal and run the `interact.js` script with the following command:

 ```shell
 npx hardhat run interact.js --network sepolia
 ```

+Here the script is ran to be executed on the Sepolia testnet but it could be any network.

 Follow the on-screen prompts to select the interaction you want to perform and provide any required information.

 The script will handle the interaction and provide feedback on the executed action.

-By following these steps, you can seamlessly interact with the 42DCO Token on the Sepolia testnet and explore its various functionalities.
+By following these steps, you can seamlessly interact with the 42DCO Token and explore its various functionalities.

 ## Conclusion